dCache/dcache-book2/install.md

 >
 > dCache uses Java to parse the configuration files and will search for Java on the system path first; if it is found there, no >further action is needed.
 If Java is not on the system path, the environment variable **JAVA_HOME** defines the location of the >Java installation directory.
 Alternatively, the environment variable **JAVA** can be used to point to the Java executable directly.

 >If JAVA_HOME or JAVA cannot be defined as global environment variables in the operating system, then they can be defined in >either **/etc/default/dcache** or **/etc/dcache.env**.
-These two files are sourced by the init script and allow JAVA_HOME, JAVA and >DCACHE_HOME to be defined.
+These two files are sourced by the init script and allow JAVA_HOME, JAVA and >dCache_HOME to be defined.

 Installing dCache on several nodes
 ----------------------------------

-Installing DCACHE on several nodes is not much more complicated than installing it on a single node.
-Think about how DCACHE should be organised regarding services and domains.
+Installing dCache on several nodes is not much more complicated than installing it on a single node.
+Think about how dCache should be organised regarding services and domains.
 Then adapt the layout files, as described in [in the section called “Defining domains and services”](install.md#defining-domains-and-services), to the layout that you have in mind.
-The files **/etc/dcache/layouts/head.conf** and **/etc/dcache/layouts/pool.conf**  contain examples for a DCACHE head-node and a DCACHE pool respectively.
+The files **/etc/dcache/layouts/head.conf** and **/etc/dcache/layouts/pool.conf**  contain examples for a dCache head-node and a dCache pool respectively.

 > **IMPORTANT**
 >